CinePik/auth/README.md

 ### Docker Compose (recommend)

-You can also setup the Keycloak and application with docker-compose.
+You can also setup the application with docker-compose.

 ```bash
 docker-compose up